 Being as prepared as possible during the day can help make those sometimes unpredictable nights go a little smoother.
 Since your breasts are naturally fuller in the morning, be sure to pump so you can express every valuable drop.
 Plus, try to get an extra pumping session either an hour before or after you nurse to continue building your supply.

 For some families, keeping the crib in your bedroom helps cut down on the amount of time it takes you to fall back asleep between feedings.

 Comfort is key for breastfeeding, and it may even make your feeding sessions more efficient.
-Make sure you have a comfortable chair or rocker, a glass of water, and maybe a nursing stool or maternity and nursing pillow to help with positioning.
+Make sure you find comfortable nursing positions with a cozy chair or rocker, a glass of water, and maybe a nursing stool or maternity and nursing pillow to help.
 Our pillow can be used through all stages of your pregnancy and breastfeeding journey and is ultra-comfortable when nursing, thanks to a flexible, breathable, and body-hugging design.

 Make sure you have everything you could need throughout the night set out or easily accessible.
-Things to lay out include diapers, wipes, towels, your breast pump and kit, a glass of water, your nursing pillow, and anything else to keep you comfortable.
+Things to put out include diapers, wipes, towels, your breast pump and a clean kit, a glass of water, your nursing pillow, nursing pads, and anything else to keep you comfortable and clean.
 Doing this will help prevent you from making unnecessary trips to other rooms or rousing yourself too much while searching for what you need.

 At times, it’s hard not to be frustrated when you have to wake up multiple times each night.
-But it’s important to keep in mind that it’s only temporary and that those late-night feedings are truly special moments.
-So, when you’re frustrated, breathe deeply and just try to enjoy the special bond you’re creating with your little one.
+But it’s important to keep in mind that it’s only temporary and those late-night feedings are truly special moments that won't last forever.
+So, when you’re frustrated, breathe deeply and just try to enjoy the amazing bond you’re creating with your little one.